Taking care of opals is essential to maintain their natural beauty and luster. Here are simple tips to keep your opals looking stunning:

 From happy Clients

-Cleaning your opal – Solid opals should be cleaned gently with mild detergent in warm water and a soft toothbrush or cloth.
-Never allow anyone to clean your opal in an ultra sonic cleaner, as the intense vibrations can cause cracking.
+To clean your solid Australian Opal – it should be cleaned gently with mild detergent in warm water and a soft toothbrush or cloth.
+You can also use a small amount of ammonia, diluted in water, to achieve this result.
+It is NOT recommended to clean your opal in an Ultrasonic cleaner, as the intense vibrations can causing cracking/fracturing.

-Storage – If you ever need to store your opal away, such as in a safe or drawer, simply place it in a padded bag for protection.
-For long periods of storage – seal in a plastic bag with a few drops of water in cotton wool to prevent drying and causing dehydration fractures.
+To store your solid Australian Opal – if you ever need to store your solid Australian Opal away in a safe place or a drawer, simply place it in a padded bag (or display box) for protection.
+In the case of longer periods of storage (such as in a safe or safety deposit box), seal the solid Australian Opal in a plastic lock-seal bag with a moistened cotton ball to prevent any potential drying/dehydration which can lead to internal fracturing.

 Introductory